JonUK/pwa-overview/readme.md

 1. Install `json-server` globally with the command `npm install -g json-server`
 2. Start the server by running `json-server --watch database/db.json`.

+## Using Visual Studio Code to run JavaScript
+VSCode has an extension `Code Runner` which allows JavaScript files to be run inside of VSCode.
+The keyboard shortcut is Ctrl+Alt+N.

 ## Using Atom to run JavaScript
 The Atom editor has a package `atom-runner` which allows JavaScript files to be run inside of Atom.